-Threat Subcategory Applicable Area

-Threat Subcategory WHPA A-D

-Sanitary Sewers and Related Pipes 10 -
+Threat Subcategory Applicable Area Sewage System or Sewage Works: IPZ & WHPA-E WH A- Sanitary Sewers and Related Pipes 10 - - 10 -

-Applicable Activities: Wastewater collection facilities that collects or transmits sewage containing human waste that would be future significant drinking water threats and would require a Prescribed Instrument.
+Applicable Activities: Wastewater collection facilities that collects or transmits sewage containing human waste that would be future significant drinking water threat and would require a Prescribed Instrument.

-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy S-7(1) LUP MC Approval Authority under the Planning Act F Require that the activity complies with construction standards that will ensure that the activity is not a significant drinking water threat.
-G-10(2) S-7(2) PI MC MOECP F Ensure that the instrument contains conditions that ensure that the activity does not become a significant drinking water threat.
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy S-7(1) LUP МС Approval Authority under the Planning Act F Require that the activity complies with construction standards that will ensure that the activity is not a significant drinking water threat.
+G-10(2) S-7(2) PI МС MECP F Ensure that the instrument contains conditions that ensure that the activity does not become a significant drinking water threat.
 G-2(2)

-Threat Subcategory Applicable Area

-inicat Subcategory WHPA A-D

-Discharge of Untreated Stormwater from a Stormwater Retention Pond 10 -
+Threat Subcategory Applicable Area Sewage System or Sewage Works: IPZ & WHPA-E WHPA A-D Discharge of Untreated Stormwater from a Stormwater Retention Pond 10 9 8 10 -

-Applicable Activities: Stormwater management facilities designed to discharge stormwater to land or surface water that are existing significant drinking water threats.
+Applicable Activities: Stormwater management facilities designed to discharge stormwater from a stormwater retention pond to land or surface water that are existing significant drinking water threats.

-Policy No. Tool Legal Effect Implementer E/F Policy Text S-8(1) PI MC MOECP E Review all existing Prescribed Instruments to determine if they are adequate to ensure that the associated activities are not significant drinking water threats.
+Policy No. Tool Legal Effect Implementer E/F Policy Text S-8(1) PI MC МЕСР Е Review all existing Prescribed Instruments to determine if they are adequate to ensure that the associated activities are not significant drinking water threats.
 If they are deemed to be inadequate for this purpose, they will be amended to include additional conditions that will ensure that the activities cease to be significant drinking water threats.
-All amendments to Prescribed Instruments required by this policy must be carried out within three years from the date that the Plan takes effect or such other date as the applicable Director determines based on a prioritized review of Prescribed Instruments that govern the activity.
+All amendments to Prescribed Instruments required by this policy must be carried out within three years from the date that the plan takes effect or such other date as the applicable Director determines based on a prioritized review of Prescribed Instruments that govern the activity.
 G-2(2) S-8(2) SA MC Municipality E Develop and implement a stormwater management facility maintenance program within two years.
 The program will require regular inspection of stormwater management facilities to ensure that they are being sufficiently maintained such that the facility is not a significant drinking water threat.
-S-8(3) S-8(3) MON MC Municipality E The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies for the preceding calendar year and make that report available to the Ganaraska Region Protection Authority.
+S-8(3) S-8(3) MON MC Municipality E The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
 Recommended contents of the report include, but are not limited to: a) A summary of activities undertaken as part of the maintenance program for the preceding calendar year.
 N/A